manicprone/joint-kit/README.md

 ```

-## Conceptual Usage
+## The Concept

-Out-of-the-box, you can use any of the Joint Actions to handle common CRUD and relational logic.
+Out-of-the-box, you can use any of the Joint Actions to handle common CRUD and relational data logic.

 Given you have established a `bookshelf.js` configuration file (which hooks to your database) and you have registered a set of Models upon which to operate...

 The conceptual idea of the library goes like this:

-index.js
 ```javascript
 import Joint from 'joint-lib';
 import bookshelf from './services/bookshelf';